Drumroll, please! We present the longlist for the 2016 Ashden Awards...

 Shortlists for each category will be announced in mid-March, with the Awards to be presented at a prestigious ceremony at the Royal Geographical Society in London on Thursday 9 June.

-Winners will receive a financial award of between £10,000 and £30,000, help to promote their work and ailored support to grow even further.
+Winners will receive a financial award of between £10,000 and £30,000, help to promote their work and tailored support to grow even further.

 Funders of the 2016 Ashden Awards include the Berkeley Group, Citi, the Department for International Development, the Esmée Fairburn Foundation, Eurostar, the Garfield Weston Foundation, Grosvenor, IKEA Foundation, Impax Asset Management, and the Waterloo Foundation.